 Social Work License Reciprocity in Florida

-To transfer a social work license from another state, professionals can apply for a license by endorsement.
-Applicants must verify their current license and provide the accompanying documentation of the requirements for either the CMSW or LCSW license.
-This includes submitting the relevant exam score and school transcripts.
-When applying for the LCSW license, applicants also need to complete the board-certified courses on Florida laws and rules, HIV/AIDS and domestic violence.
-The domestic violence course, however, may be completed within six months after receiving a license.
+To transfer a social work license from another state, licensees can apply for a license by endorsement.
+Applicants must verify their current license and provide the supplemental documentation requirements for either the CMSW or LCSW license, including their certification exam scores and transcripts.